 High Speed Weighing

-The Griffith Elder Highway Weigh-In-Motion system uses three rows of very high accuracy Quartz sensors to detect and weigh each axle of every vehicle.
-The axle weights are automatically added together to give axle group weights and gross vehicle weight.
+The Griffith Elder Highway Weigh-In-Motion system uses three rows of very high accuracy Quartz Sensors to detect and weigh each axle of every vehicle.
+The axle weights are automatically added together to give axle group weights and gross vehicle weights.

-A dual wheel sensor detects the width of the tyres and whether there is a dual wheel on an axle and an inductive loop ensures that each vehicle is recognised separately from the next one.
+A dual wheel sensor detects the width of the tyres and whether there is a dual wheel on an axle.
+An inductive loop ensures that each vehicle is recognised separately from the next vehicle.
 An automatic camera records the license plate which is held together with the weight information of the vehicle so that the classification of the vehicle can be determined automatically.
 The camera can have software for European, Arabic, Chinese or other language license plates.

 If required, variable message signs can be used to tell vehicles what to do after being weighed.